Marcelo Rodríguez

 He has been honored with several acting recognitions such as Premio Nacional del Artista and Premio Municipal (Venezuela), the Critic's Circle Award (in Puerto Rico), and HOLA, ACE and Premios Sin Límite (in New York).
-Some of his film credits in leading roles include “Atraco en el Aeropuerto” and “Tacagua”.
-Rodríguez has recorded three albums with WEA International, Sonorodven and Sonografica.
-He played the leading role for the VPG infomercial show “Caminos al Jaguar”, which was filmed in six countries.
-Some of his television credits include soap operas as Cara Sucia, Cristal, La Revancha, for Venevisión-Univisión.
+Some of his film credits in leading roles include Atraco en el Aeropuerto and Tacagua.
+Rodríguez has recorded three albums with WEA International, SonoRodven and Sonográfica.
+He played the leading role in the VPG infomercial show Caminos al Jaguar, which was filmed in six countries.
+Some of his television credits include soap operas Cara Sucia, Cristal, and La Revancha, for Venevisión-Univisión.

-In 2006, Rodríguez also became the winner of the Nuestras Voces National Playwriting Competition with his play “Cartas a una Madre” (originally “Bestalia”) which was produced with a great success at Repertorio Español, company that he also belongs as a current cast member.
-“Cartas a una madre” was published by the end of 2012.
-In 2009 and 2010, he also placed among the finalist of Nuevas Voces with his plays “La Papaya Dulce” and “Los Súper Héroes del Abuelo”.
+In 2006, Rodríguez won the Nuestras Voces National Playwriting Competition with his play Cartas a una Madre (originally Bestalia) which was produced successfully at Repertorio Español, where he was also a cast member.
+Cartas a una madre was published by the end of 2012.
+In 2009 and 2010, he was also a finalist in Nuevas Voces with his plays La Papaya Dulce and Los Súper Héroes del Abuelo.

-In 2017, Rodriguez was invited by Amazon Sports Nutrition to be the Spanish host at the Mister Olympia Competition.
-Also in 2017, after many years without recording another full album, Marcelo Rodriguez launched his fourth musical project: "Verde", whose profits are used for the Yolanda Laprea Foundation and its activities in aid of the elderly.
+In 2017, Rodriguez was invited by Amazon Sports Nutrition to be the Spanish host of the Mr. Olympia competition.
+Also in 2017, after many years without recording another full album, Rodriguez released his fourth musical project, Verde, whose profits were used to support the Yolanda Laprea Foundation and its activities in aid of the elderly.